A meteorologist uses computer graphics to enhance our understanding of high and low pressure systems.

 Note that the vertical arrow points downward in a high pressure system; the air descends from above, spattering outwardly (clockwise and centrifugally, shown by the purple arrows) as it compresses against the ground level air.

 Now find the area labeled ‘L’ for low pressure (to the right of the weatherman); above it is a divergence of air flows.
-In a low pressure system, as the warmer upper air flows diverge, the cooler ground level air is Pulled upward (the vertical arrow points upward), funneled into a vortex, which, in severe low pressure systems, could become a devastating tornado.
+In a low pressure system, the warmer ground level air is Pulled upward (the vertical arrow points upward), funneled into a vortex, which, in severe low pressure systems, could become a devastating tornado.
 Purple arrows are spinning counter-clockwise and centripetally.

 Wind Follows the Right-Hand Rule of Physics

 To participate in a guided activity, please pretend that the surface of your computer display is horizontal instead of vertical.
 Imagine the graphic below to be flat on a surface that you are viewing from above.